How we measure data for statistics

 · Combined

-In EU countries it is considered to measure fuel consumption (economy) in liters per 100 Km (how many liters are required for a car to pass 100 km distance using certain drive style).
-In
+In EU countries, it is considered to measure fuel consumption (economy) in liters per 100 Km (how many liters are required for a car to pass 100 km distance using a certain drive style).
+In the USA and

 One more methodology - WAG (Volkswagen and Audi group) continuous trip definition.
-WAG count average trip fuel consumption using the sum of fuel used by
+WAG counts average trip fuel consumption using the sum of fuel used by

-Urban style according to NEDC assumes engine heating time after cold start, several accelerations and car brake (stop) cycles, maximum speed 50 km/h and should simulate 13 minutes trip with an average speed of 18.35 km/h.
+Urban style according to NEDC assumes engine heating time after cold start, several accelerations and car brake (stop) cycles, a maximum speed of 50 km/h and should simulate a 13-minute trip with an average speed of 18.35 km/h.

-Combined style test according to NEDC simulates 20 minutes trip within City (including some engine heating time) and out of the city with an average speed of 33.6 km/h
+Combined style test according to NEDC simulates 20-minute trip within City (including some engine heating time) and out of the city with an average speed of 33.6 km/h

 Extra Urban style represents more aggressive, high-speed driving modes (usually typical of highways).
-Total duration is 400 s.
-(6 minutes 40 seconds) and theoretical distance is 6956 meters, with an average speed of 62.6 km/h.
-Popular German issue AutoBild has another highway methodology: measure fuel usage driving on autobahn 20 minutes with a top gear position and next 34 kilometers with a speed 120 km/h.
+The total duration is 400 s.
+(6 minutes 40 seconds) and the theoretical distance is 6956 meters, with an average speed of 62.6 km/h.
+Popular German issue AutoBild has another highway methodology: measure fuel usage driving oAn autobahn 20 minutes with a top gear position and next 34 kilometers with a speed of 120 km/h.